 The Health District of Northern Larimer County has partnered with Homeward Alliance to offer a COVID-19 Isolation/Recovery/Quarantine site for people experiencing homelessness in Larimer County.
-Because of the recent increase in spread of COVID in our community, we have worked with Larimer County to pivot our isolation and quarantine operations to the Loveland Inn and we are currently open for accepting referrals.
-We are pausing all operations at the previous Isolation Recovery Quarantine Site (AKA “Myrtle”, AKA “ElderHaus”) and transitioning to the Loveland Inn for 60 days during the high surge of COVID cases.
+Services at the Loveland Inn have concluded and we have returned to our primary Isolation Recovery Quarantine Site (AKA “Myrtle”, AKA “ElderHaus”).

 Please note that we have transportation services available to and from the site, within Larimer County.

 Below is how we generally prioritize use of the IRQ site (based on the risk of infecting others):

 Candidates for Admission:

 - Proof of recent positive COVID test and are in the CDC designated window for isolation OR